anastasiabouzdine/IS1220-project/README.md

 - [ ] review `toString()` functions
 - [ ] finish JavaDoc
 - [ ] verify disactivated users don't get involved in `Core` functions
-- [ ] rounding problems in Coretest
+- [ ] rounding problems in Coretest or just the fact that sometimes there is no courier avaiable -> to verify

 #### Managers